breuleux/buche/README.md

 Each example is executable and uses the `--inspect` flag to show you the example's output stream.
 Executing an example works simply because the shebang in the file invokes `buche`, and you can look at it with `head -1 example`.
 It's all very simple.
 The code for most of the examples easily fit on a screen.

+Some Buche functionality and channels are not in any examples yet, unfortunately, but that will come.

 ## Language support

 This section contains advice about how to best use Buche with various programming languages.
 In general, it is possible to use it with any language without any specific support, but there are sometimes a few tricks to remember, and some languages may have libraries to make everything even easier.